Masters and PhD Clinical Degrees

 The delivery of the Master of Professional Psychology (School Psychology) is through a flexible online teaching approach including online lectures, webinars, forum tutorial discussion groups, as well as two one week face-to-face sessions on campus at the University of Wollongong.
 The first on campus session will be held during O Week from February 25th to March 1st 2019.

 If you require further information please email firstname.lastname@example.org

-Applications close 17 October.
+Applications close 17 October or 31 October for Master of Professional Psychology (School Psychology).
 Your application must be received in full by this date.
 It is the responsibility of the applicant to ensure the additional supporting documentation is received by the School of Psychology by the due date.

 International Applicants must also provide: